kriskowal/q/README.md

 is the common case.
 Every once in a while, you will need to create a promise from scratch.

-You can create a promise from a value using ``Q.call``.
+You can create a promise from a value using ``Q.fcall``.
 This returns a promise for 10.

 ```javascript